 - How do I report a Bias Incident?

-A member of the Bias Incident Response/Support Team (BIRST) will be the first official point of contact, other than campus security, for facilitating access to all needed services.
+Please contact the Bias Incident Response/Support Team (BIRST) as a first official point of contact.
 Other departments, if contacted first, will make a referral to a BIRST member.

 Examples of Misconduct

 - Intentional or repeated disruption of teaching, research, administration or campus activities.